russell-archer/StoreHelper/Documentation/guide.md

 public enum PurchaseState { case notStarted, userCannotMakePayments, inProgress, purchased, pending, cancelled, failed, failedVerification, unknown }
 ```

-The `PriceViewModel` view model that handles the purchase looks like this:
+A simplified version of the `PriceViewModel` view model that handles the purchase looks like this:

 ```swift
 import StoreKit